Television play-by-play announcer

 Peter and his family currently reside in Parker, Colo.

 Radio Play-By-Play Analyst

-Marc Moser is in his sixth season in the radio booth for the Avalanche on the Altitude Radio Network.
+Marc Moser is in his seventh season in the radio booth for the Avalanche on the Altitude Radio Network.
 Moser's ties to the organization date back to 1997-98, when he became the in-studio host and producer of all Avalanche radio broadcasts.
 He worked in that capacity for seven years until the end of the 2003-04 campaign.
 During that time, Moser was also a daily sports-talk show host and the host of the highly popular "Avalanche Talk" on the network flagship sports station.